wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 Based on the stick position and the acceleration limit, the time to zero is calculated.
 For example, if the stick is at position +100 and the acceleration is 20, it takes 100/(20*0.1)=50 cycles to reach zero.
 At a refresh rate of 20ms, 50 cycles are 50*20ms, that is one second.
 In other words, the cable cam should stop within one second.
 From the hall sensor the controller knows the current speed, the time to stop from the stick level, hence the distance to stop can be calculated: s = v * t / 2 [(velocity-time graph)](http://www.bbc.co.uk/education/guides/z3bqtfr/revision/5).

-This calculation is made in absolute numbers to simplify things and which end point should be considered depends to the stick position only.
+This calculation is made in absolute numbers to simplify things.
+Which end point should be considered depends to the stick position only.
 If the stick is in forward direction, the current position plus the braking distance needs to be smaller than the end point.
 If the stick is in reverse, the position minus the braking distance has to be larger than the start point.
 As soon as the calculation shows the end point will be overshot, the stick is moved towards the neutral position usng the max acceleration.
 For a closed loop ESC this would cause the motor to actively engage the brake until the reduced target speed has been achieved.
 A regular car ESC does slow down less.
 Almost nothing in fact.
 The drag brake does kick in if the stick is in neutral only.